-• Critical: Any Medication Error that results in admission to the hospital or death; or there is suspected ANE that

-- Non-critical: All other Medication Errors - Internal: Physician or Pharmacy Errors, that are discovered but not administered to the person.
+- Critical: Any Medication Error that results in admission to the hospital or death; or there is suspected ANE that requires a report to APS/CPS; or involves a controlled substance. - Non-critical: All other Medication Errors - Internal: Physician or Pharmacy Errors, that are discovered but not administered to the person.